soulhotel/FF-ULTIMA/README.md

 - Support to create color schemes, or just go to the addon store
 - Full Moon (Dark) and Dusky (Light) cycle depending on your Systems current color mode
 - New Tab Page Overhaul. [@hachikoharuno](https://github.com/hachikoharuno/Beautiful-newtab-Firefox)
-- Multiple Options - for Tab Size, Autohiding Tabs, Sidebar, Spacing, [and More](doc/Modification.md)
+- Multiple Options - for Tab Size, Autohiding Tabs, Sidebar, Spacing, OS compatibility [and More](doc/Modification.md)
 - The Mini Button Bar - pin/unpin up to 15 buttons, drag and drop functional.
 Works with the following buttons:

 ![prevautohide](doc/preview/prevmini-bar.png)